-Thereafter, staff and regular volunteers will be provided on at least an annual basis with training updates in safeguarding and child protection, including Prevent and online safety; temporary staff and volunteers, who may be regular, must be made aware of the Child Protection arrangements i.e. they are given up to date information but do not necessarily attend the annual training.
+Thereafter, staff and regular volunteers will be provided on at least an annual basis with training updates in safeguarding and child protection, including Prevent and online safety, to continue to provide them with relevant skills and knowledge to safeguard children effectively; temporary staff and volunteers, who may be regular, must be made aware of the Child Protection arrangements i.e. they are given up to date information but do not necessarily attend the annual training.
 In practice, we invite regular volunteers to attend the annual training.